masihurmaruf/demo_chat_app_ActionCable_redis/README.md

 ## Overview

-The purpose of this app is to develop a Human Resource Application.
+The purpose of this app is to develop a chat application where user can chat with each other.

 ## Project Information